ONSdigital/research-and-development/.github/pull_request_template.md

 - additional tests that should be implemented (do the tests effectively assure that it works correctly?)
 - code style improvements (could the code be written more clearly?)
+- Do the changes represent a change in functionality so the version number should increase?
+Start a discussion if so.
+- As a review you can generates the same outputs from running the code

 Your suggestions should be tailored to the code that you are reviewing.
 Be critical and clear, but not mean.
 Ask questions and set actions.